Marijuana use is outpacing cigarette use for the first time on record

 "Smoking cigarettes is clearly on the decline and is most likely to become even more of a rarity in the years ahead," Gallup Senior Scientist Dr. Frank Newport said.
 "This reflects both public awareness of its negative effects and continuing government efforts at all levels to curtail its use."

-Meanwhile, 53% of people said they think marijuana has positive effects on those who use it in a July poll.
+Meanwhile, 53% of people said in a July poll they think marijuana has positive effects on those who use it.

 Still, alcohol is the most popular substance, and has remained consistent for a while.
-67% of Americans in the most recent poll said they are drinkers, compared to 63% in 1939.
+Sixty-seven percent of Americans in the most recent poll said they are drinkers, compared to 63% in 1939.
 About a third totally abstain from alcohol.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.